AI Image Unnatural Pose: Fix Broken Limbs and Twisted Necks

 # Flux

-- + Anatomy LoRA from Civitai
+- + an anatomy / hands LoRA from Civitai if needed

-Step 5: Negative-prompt anatomy errors (SD-family)
+Step 5: Negative-prompt anatomy errors (SD-family only)

 broken arm, broken anatomy, bad anatomy, deformed limbs,